memgraph/docs/mage/query-modules/cpp/nodes.md

 ### `delete(nodes)`

 Deletes the given node(s) from the graph.
-Equivalent to doing detach delete.
+Equivalent to running a `DETACH DELETE` query.

 #### Input: